Visas and Travel

-For most of you the letters "D/S" will be written on the form by the admitting immigration official.
-This stands for "Duration of Status" and indicates that you may stay in the U. S. as long as you are a regularly registered, full-time student.
+The letters "D/S" that may be written on your form stand for "Duration of Status" and indicate that you may stay in the U. S. as long as you are a regularly registered, full-time student.
 Different visas have different advantages and restrictions.
-Check with the International Student Adviser for information regarding your visa.
+Check with an adviser in the International Students Office for information regarding your visa.

-If you have an F-1 visa, for reentry you will need your passport with a current visa stamp showing that multiple entries are permitted, and an I-20 form endorsed by the International Student Adviser.
+If you have an F-1 visa, for reentry you will need your passport with a current visa stamp showing that multiple entries are permitted, and an I-20 form endorsed by an adviser in the International Students Office.
 Please do not misplace your I-20 forms.

 For other kinds of visas, other documentation may be needed.
 Permanent residents, for example, need to show their "green card" in addition to the passport.